Code-Institute-Submissions/ConnorGray97-robyn_janine_v1_FebEndResub/README.md

 - [Stripe](https://stripe.com/nl) - used for the payments functionality.
 - [RandomKeygen](https://randomkeygen.com/) - used to generate passwords across the site.
 - [AWS S3](https://aws.amazon.com/s3/) - used for storage of static and media files on the deployed site.

+# Testing
+All testing for the website has been collected [here](https://github.com/ConnorGray97/robyn_janine_v1/blob/main/TESTING.md).

+It's worth mentioning that during the testing process I realised that I had accidentally been pushing my code with the exposed postgres URL.
+Therefor I removed that database whilst saving my data elsewhere and created a new one.
+The data is no longer compromised.

 # Deployment